Code Quality Test

 Probable Error: Spawning thread from static initializers

-will inherit some properties from its parent: context classloader, inheritable ThreadLocals, and some security properties (access rights).
+Timerspawns a new thread in its constructor.
+The newThreadwill inherit some properties from its parent: context classloader, inheritable ThreadLocals, and some security properties (access rights).
 It is therefore rarely desireable to have those property set in an uncontrolled way.
 This may for instance prevent GC of a class loader.
-The static initializer is executed by the thread that first loads the class (in any givenClassLoader
+The static initializer is executed by the thread that first loads the class (in any givenClassLoader), which may be a totally random thread from a thread pool of a webserver for example.
+If you want to control these thread properties you will have to start threads in a static method, and take control of who is calling that method. -

 Advice: Use a